Importing inventory information is part of the initial connection process, but inventory information can also be imported to Thrive afterwards.

-This process will pull inventory information from your merchant account integration into Shopventory.
+This process will pull inventory information from your integration into Thrive Inventory.

-- Importing is not selective.
-It reads ALL inventory information from your integration and writes it to Shopventory.
+Importing is not selective.
+It reads ALL inventory information from your integration and writes it to Thrive Inventory.

-- Anywhere there is a disagreement between the integration and Shopventory, the integration will win.
+Anywhere there is a disagreement of information between the fields we map to on the integration and Thrive, the integration will win.

-- If your integration does not support partial quantities (for example .5 units in stock), this may set your Shopventory quantities to ZERO.
+If your integration does not support partial quantities (for example .5 units in stock), this may set your Thrive Inventory quantities to ZERO.
 As of 12/16/19, Shopify has been known to do this when importing.

-- Importing is NOT recommended as a regular practice.
-This is recommended for initial setup or in the case that an employee has accidentally entered inventory information into the point of sale/e-commerce system vs in Shopventory as recommended.
+Importing is NOT recommended as a regular practice.
+This is recommended for initial setup or in the case that an employee has accidentally entered inventory information into the point of sale/e-commerce system vs in Thrive Inventory (as recommended).

 How to Import:

-- Go to the Locations and Integrations tab in the 'Settings' section of Shopventory.
+Go to the Locations and Integrations tab in the 'Settings' section of Thrive Inventory.

 On the following page, you'll be given the option for the inventory information you'd like to import.
-Simply select what you'd like to import.
+Simply select which matches your needs.

 Different integrations have different options: